Memorial to the Victims of Communism: Description

 On February 24, 2018, the adjacent pedestrian way to the memorial was named "Alej obětí totality" as suggested to the Prague City Council by Ivan Margolius.

 Controversy

-Prior to the memorial being unveiled, there were reports in the local media about an apparent political row over who should attend the ceremony.
-President Václav Havel, a leading dissident in the communist era was not invited until the last minute, and then declined to attend.
+Prior to the memorial being unveiled, there were reports in the local media about an apparent political row over who should attend the unveiling ceremony.
+Then-President Václav Havel, despite having been a leading dissident in the communist era, was not an original invitee and only received an invitation two days before the ceremony.
+Havel ended up visiting the monument with its sculptor Zoubek the day prior to its unveiling.

 The memorial has not been universally welcomed, with some artists saying the memorial is kitsch and others critical that female figures were not included.
 One of the statues was damaged during two bomb blasts in 2003.
 No one has admitted carrying out the attacks.